Quick Start

 Best Practices

-Use stream=False for batch
+Use start(stream=True) for terminal

-Monitor TTFT
+Monitor TTFT for performance

 Troubleshooting